As/Is

 can want Trish again because I do

-not want her.
+not want her too much.
 Flesh equals flesh.

 Somehow Trish is open: we make